 - You know of a suicidal friend who lives alone.
 She sent you a text message that causes concern, and you stopped hearing from her after that.

-Regardless of the situation, it is important that you are certain a loved one is in danger before you request for a police welfare check.
+Regardless of the situation, it is important that you are certain a loved one is in danger before you request a police welfare check.

 How to Ask for a Welfare Check